 Glossary of Terms Related to Graduate Appointments

 - Stipend: Total salary received by a student appointee as compensation for services rendered to the institution.
-Graduate stipends are paid every two weeks during the term of the appointee’s contract.
+Graduate stipends are paid every month during the term of the appointee’s contract.

-- Tuition Remission: Departments, Divisions or PI’s may choose to pay, as part of the appointment, the full-time tuition of the appointee.
+- Tuition Remission: Departments, Programs s or PIs may choose to pay, as part of the appointment, the full-time tuition of the appointee.
 This payment is referred to as tuition remission.

-- Insurance Remission: Departments, Divisions or PI’s may choose to pay, as part of the appointment, the mandatory health insurance of the appointee.
+- Insurance Remission: Departments, Programs or PIs may choose to pay, as part of the appointment, the mandatory health insurance of the appointee.
 This payment is referred to as insurance remission.

-- Mandatory Fee Remission: Departments, Divisions or PI’s may choose to pay, as part of the appointment, the mandatory fees of the appointee.
+- Mandatory Fee Remission: Departments, Programs or PIs may choose to pay, as part of the appointment, the mandatory fees of the appointee.
 This payment is referred to as mandatory fee remission.

 - FTE or Full-Time-Equivalent: A measure of the work effort expected for the specific appointment.
 One full-time-equivalent, or 1.0 FTE, is a workload approximately equivalent to 40 hours per week.
 Fractions of an FTE have workload expectations in hours that are approximately fractional to this 1.0 FTE level.
-For example, an appointment at the level of 0.5 FTE would have an expected workload of approximately 20 hours per week.
+An appointment at the level of 0.5 FTE has an expected workload of approximately 20 hours per week.

 - Reduced Registration: Normally, to maintain full-time status, appointees must register for 9 credit hours per semester.
 Upon completion of certain requirements and submission of the appropriate paperwork, appointees may be eligible for full-time registration at a reduced number of credit hours.
 This is referred to as reduced registration.
 Please see the Graduate Catalog for specifics on the requirements of eligibility for reduced registration.